NEKOS-Core/Roadmap/README.md

     - [ ] Discord
     - [ ] IRC

 With these features, this should be enough to build chat bots in NEKOS that are service agnostic.
-Media bots, game bots and other novelty bots already in coded should be possible to port to NEKOS and by extension run on other platforms.
+Media bots, game bots and other novelty bots already in coded in Kotlin should be possible to port to NEKOS and by extension run on other platforms.
 This will be the first initial release of NEKOS.
 It isn't feature complete and is still alpha software.

 ## Alpha 2 - As close to feature completeness as possible for text services
 In this release text services should have features as close as possible to their native APIs, while being generic and not interfering with the nature of NEKOS being service agnostic.